 Sedatives and anti-spasticity medications can cause drowsiness or sleepiness.
 People taking these medications should not drive a vehicle or operate heavy machinery.

 Other side effects may include mental confusion, lightheadedness, or trouble walking.
 A person should discuss these side effects with a doctor, especially if they are likely to disrupt a person’s work or everyday activities.

 Other than medication, treatments that may help reduce clonus include:

 Working with a physical therapist to stretch or exercise the muscles may help increase the range of motion in the damaged area.

 Some therapists may recommend wrist or ankle splints for some people, as they can provide structure and improve stability, reducing the risk of accidents.

 Botox therapy involves injecting specific toxins to paralyze muscles in the area.
 The effects of Botox injections wear off over time, so a person will require repeat injections on a regular basis.

 Surgery is often the last resort.
 During a procedure to treat clonus, surgeons will cut away parts of the nerve that are causing abnormal muscle movements, which should relieve symptoms.

 While medical treatments for clonus are important, home remedies can be valuable in supporting these efforts.

 Clonus may sometimes get worse if the underlying condition progresses.
-Many people find they can manage symptoms by working closely with a doctor and physical therapist.
+Many people find they can manage symptoms by working closely with a doctor and a physical therapist.